karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

   .then(output => console.log(output))
 ```

 **Note:** although the function is called `Async`, it still blocks the main thread.
-To run Python code asynchronously, we can use [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), which I'll talk about next time.
+To run Python code asynchronously, we can use [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).

 Okay, but how can we use all of this?
 In fact, we can replace JS and use Python as the main language for web development.
 Pyodide provides a bridge between JS and Python scopes.